Other ADB Members

 |02B - Support policies for long-term lending info_outline|

-(i) No amount/estimate: April, Reducing the counter-cyclical bank capital buffer to 0% (an increase from 0.25 percent to 0.5 percent, effective April); (ii) No amount/estimate: Credit mediation to support renegotiation of SMEs’ bank loans; (iii) No amount/estimate: June 28, L'ACPR, Banque de France, required financial institutions under its supervision to follow the recent EU directive and refrain until January 1, 2021 from paying dividends, buying back shares or granting new variable remuneration to the main risk takers within them .
+(i) No amount/estimate: April 2020, Reducing the counter-cyclical bank capital buffer to 0% (an increase from 0.25 percent to 0.5 percent, effective April 2020); (ii) No amount/estimate: Credit mediation to support renegotiation of SMEs’ bank loans; (iii) No amount/estimate: 28 June 2020, L'ACPR, Banque de France, required financial institutions under its supervision to follow the recent EU directive and refrain until 1 January 2021 from paying dividends, buying back shares or granting new variable remuneration to the main risk takers within them.

 |02C - Loan guarantees||EUR330,715,000,000||USD365,835,176,991||

 (i) EUR300 billion in the state guarantee mechanism for new liquidity loans granted by credit institutions between 16 March and 31 December 2020 to companies registered in France.
-28 November 2020, The State guaranteed loan measure will be available until June 2021; (ii) EUR15 billion (from EUR12 billion) in specific guarantees for export insurance and credit insurance ; (iii) April 29, EUR5 billion loan guarantee for Renault; (iv) May 6, EUR4 billion state guarantee on loans and a subordinated shareholder loan to Air France-KLM by the French state; (v) No amount/estimate: June 6, the State guarantee system for credit insurance is strongly reinforced to allow companies to keep their cover.
+28 November 2020, The State guaranteed loan measure will be available until June 2021; (ii) EUR15 billion (from EUR12 billion) in specific guarantees for export insurance and credit insurance; (iii) 29 April 2020, EUR5 billion loan guarantee for Renault; (iv) 6 May 2020, EUR4 billion state guarantee on loans and a subordinated shareholder loan to Air France-KLM by the French state; (v) No amount/estimate: 6 June 2020, The State guarantee system for credit insurance is strongly reinforced to allow companies to keep their cover.
 This measure is very important for construction companies whose cash flow is very dependent on inter-company credit.
 The measure will be implemented immediately by decree for SMEs and medium-sized enterprises; (vi) EUR6.2 billion loan guarantees for tourism industry; (vii) EIB Group and BNP Paribas signed a synthetic securitisation which consists of an EIB group guarantee on an existing portfolio of loans enabling BNP Paribas to free up part of the regulatory capital allocated to this portfolio and deploy EUR515 million new loans to SMEs and mid-caps.

 |03 - Direct long-term lending info_outline||EUR87,895,000,000||USD97,228,982,301|